Little owl guide: how to identify, when they were introduced to the UK and where to see

 Male and female little owls make regular contact calls with each other.
 You can hear them throughout the year but they are most vocal during the breeding season.
 Juvenile little owls make a hissing sound when begging for food.
 This is higher pitched than juvenile barn owl hissing sounds.

 What do little owls eat?

-Superb hearing enables little owls to locate the rustles and squeaks of mice and voles with an accuracy of up to 99 per cent.
+They also possess excellent hearing and can locate the rustles and squeaks of mice and voles with an accuracy of up to 99%.